Join the Luffing Lassies and Learn to Sail

 The learning process has a heavy dose of safety training.
 New sailors must feel safe on the water before they can develop skills and confidence that will make them lifelong sailing enthusiasts.
 Freshman year you will develop skippering skills and master navigating a race course.
 All while ensuring safety first.

-If you cannot devote a week to our Introduction to Sailing program and have no sailing experience, private lessons are available with the Sarasota Youth Sailing Program, also based at the Squadron.
+If you cannot devote a week to our Introduction to Sailing program and have no sailing experience, private lessons are available through the Sarasota Sailing Squadron.

 Are you experienced in skippering a Sunfish or 420 or Flying Scot?
 If you pass an on-the-water sailing evaluation with one of our experienced Lassies, you can also become a member.
 Supply your own boat or use one of ours.
 Now, let’s get out on the Bay.

 When and Where do the Luffing Lassies sail?

 Luffing Lassies sail every Thursday morning from September through May at the Sarasota Sailing Squadron.
 Participants at all skill levels sail and race against one another weekly.
 Other women’s sailing clubs, fellow members of the Florida Women’s Sailing Association, visit Sarasota to compete on the water and socialize afterwards at the Squadron.
 And the Lassies are invited to do the same at member clubs up and down the Gulf Coast.
 These carpool “away” events are team building sessions or gypsy caravans or both.
 Friendly competition and spirited enthusiasm define these days.

 What are my obligations as a Luffing Lassie?